Zuppa Inglese Recipe (Best Italian Trifle Recipe)

 Regional Variations of Zuppa Inglese

-• Emilia Romagna – Adds coffee flavoring, plum jam, and rum or layers of chocolate and vanilla pastry cream separated by Alchermes soaked sponge cake.
+• Emilia Romagna – includes the addition of coffee flavoring, plum jam and rum, or layers of chocolate and vanilla pastry cream separated by Alchermes soaked sponge cake.

-• Napoli – Sponge cake may be replaced with Margherita cake or Pan di Spagna, rum and limoncello may join or replace the Alchermes, and the whole dessert is covered with meringue and then baked to set.
+• Napoli – sponge cake may be replaced with Margherita cake or pan di Spagna, rum and limoncello may join or replace the Alchermes, and the whole dessert is covered with meringue and then baked to set instead of chilling.

 However, for this easy Zuppa Inglese recipe, we will be focusing on the Emilia Romagna style of this classic Italian dessert.
 It is the most traditional variation with the longest history.